“I believe that the present, accurately seized, foretells the future.” V.S. Naipaul

 So what’s going on?

 The problem with accurately seizing the present is that it can change so dramatically.
 Just a short time ago, the following three characteristics of the global economy were pretty obvious.

 - The Fed is going to keep interest rates as close to zero as possible for the foreseeable.

-These components are driving valuations higher, and in some cases, approaching stratospheric levels.
-Some concern is warranted in certain sectors, but overall, things seem to be relatively steady and not too overblown.
-Earnings appear likely to grow, and in many cases, quite rapidly, for the next couple of years – assuming something unforeseeable does not occur (but this probability is not zero).
+These components drove valuations higher, and in some cases, approached stratospheric levels.
+Some concern was warranted in certain sectors, but overall, things seemed to be relatively steady and not too overblown.
+Earnings appeared likely to grow, and in many cases, quite rapidly, for the next couple of years – assuming something unforeseeable does not occur (but this probability is not zero).

-Despite some friction, including the prospects for higher corporate taxes and a higher minimum wage, it looks like corporate profits are on an upward trajectory, and the stock market will benefit overall.
+Despite some friction, including the prospects for higher corporate taxes and a higher minimum wage, it looks like corporate profits are on an upward trajectory again (albeit slowly), and the stock market will benefit overall.
 We have also seen prices run higher, and then pull back to a 5% to 10% correction.
 That is likely to happen again (probably multiple times) because, despite an upward trajectory, market direction is never smooth, and volatility is likely to be even greater.

 We need to talk seriously about Bitcoin

 It is an opportunity in the present that, accurately perceived, can foretell the future.

 - It is extremely volatile, subject to enormous moves in short bursts influenced more by social media and other extraneous factors than fundamental economics.